MobilityData/GTFS_Realtime_Best-Practices/README.md

 ## Documentation Structure

-The Best Practices data are written in Markdown and is organized by Message and by use case.
+The GTFS Realtime Best Practices are written in Markdown and are organized by Message and by use case.

-* `field_name`: The name of the GTFSRT field being described
+* `field_name`: The name of the GTFS Realtime field being described
 * `recommendations`: An array of the recommendations provided for each field_name

 ## GTFS Realtime Best Practices Amendment Process